 A payroll card (pay card) is a prepaid debit card employers use to pay employees who don’t have bank accounts.
-Although regulated by state law, they’re similar to direct deposits in that money is sent electronically and setup is sometimes free.
-Pay cards are available from dedicated providers (FlexWage or Visa), banks, or payroll companies.
+Although regulated by federal and state law, they’re similar to direct deposits in that money is sent electronically, and setup is sometimes free.
+Pay cards are available from dedicated providers, banks, or payroll companies.

 How Payroll Cards Work

-Payroll cards work similarly to direct deposits, except employee paychecks are transferred to a prepaid debit card instead of directly to an employee’s bank account.
+Payroll cards work similarly to direct deposits, except employee pay is transferred to a prepaid debit card instead of directly to an employee’s bank account.
 Once the money transfers, funds are available immediately, and the employee can use the card to withdraw money from an ATM or make online/in-store purchases.
 Per federal law, employees should be able to access their funds immediately and free of charge.

-To implement a pay card program, you’ll have to find a provider, which can be your existing payroll service or bank for convenience.
+To implement a pay card program, you’ll have to find a provider.
 Typically, there’s an enrollment process, and you’ll have to sign up before you can begin.
 Setup can last from a few days to a few weeks, and you should receive training materials to help explain the process to employees who opt to participate.
 Cards are mailed after setup is complete.

-In addition to working with a pay card company, you may be able to set up pay cards with your existing payroll service provider, bank, credit card company, or even a professional employer organization (PEO).
+In addition to pay card providers, like those mentioned above, some payroll software has the ability to set up direct electronic payments to third-party pay card providers in the same way you would set up direct deposit.
+Additionally, you may be able to set up pay cards with your existing payroll service provider, bank, credit card company, or even a professional employer organization (PEO).
 Some of these providers offer additional services to your business beyond merely providing pay cards.

 Payroll Cards vs Debit Cards